Kekāuluohi: Family

 She and Kanaʻina had two sons.
 Their first son Davida, died young.
 Kekāuluohi gave birth to her second son on January 31, 1835.
 When a name for the prince was about to be selected, his mother chanted: "I luna, i luna, i lunalilo, the highest, the highest, the highest of all".
 Although given the Christian name William Charles, he became King Lunalilo of Hawaii in 1873.
 Kekāuluohi died of influenza at Pohukaina, Honolulu, June 7, 1845.

 Initially buried in the Pohukaina Tomb, located on grounds of ʻIolani Palace, her remains were not amongst those transported in 1865 to the newly constructed Royal Mausoleum at Mauna ʻAla in the Nuʻuanu Valley.
 It isn't known if this was a mistake or oversight, but the indignant Lunalilo refused to bury his mother at the Royal Mausoleum and instead arrange her remains to buried at sea.

-Her father's family line survives today through her cousin and namesake Miriam Auhea Kekāuluohi Crowningburg.
+Her father's family line survives today through the descendants of her cousin and namesake Miriam Auhea Kekāuluohi Crowningburg.

 A girl's dormitory is named for her at Kamehameha Schools Kapalama Campus.